carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The elements of the two input vectors are numbered from left to right across both of the vectors.
 The shuffle mask operand specifies, for each element of the result vector, which element of the two input vectors the result element gets.

 If the shuffle mask is undef, the result vector is undef.
 If any element of the mask operand is undef, that element of the result is undef.
 If the shuffle mask selects an undef element from one of the input vectors, the resulting element is undef.
+An undef mask element prevents a poisoned vector element from propagating.

 For scalable vectors, the only valid mask values at present are ``zeroinitializer`` and ``undef``, since we cannot write all indices as